 It might sound super technical but don’t worry, any store owner can do it!

 You might not be able to see them, but your customers tell you plenty about themselves (how they shop, what they’re interested in) every time they access your site.

-Understanding what they tell you is how you know what changes to your store.
+Understanding what they tell you is how you know what changes to make to your store.

 Numbers and spreadsheets may not sound like a whole lot of fun, but getting a hang of Shopify analytics is key to learning how to sell on Shopify successfully.

 Knowing where your customers are from, how long they spend on your site and what products they like will help you improve their experience (and the better their experience, the more likely they are to buy).